AnyChart/docs.anychart.com/Basic_Charts_Types/Stacked/Overview.md

 But you can also sync scales after they auto-calculate their minimums and maximums, it can be done like that in case of two scales:

 ```
-// sync scales minimums and maximums
+// sync minimums and maximums of the scales
 if (yScale1.maximum() > yScale2.maximum())
     yScale2.maximum(yScale1.maximum());
 else